The-Anomaly-be/obs-motionstream/README.md

-# OBS Motion Streamer
+# OBS Motion Stream

 This script allows you to automatically start and stop a stream in OBS Studio based on motion detection in a video source.
+I used https://github.com/doct0r0710/obs-motion as a base and adapted the main functionality to create a live gaming room concept that activates a stream as soon as someone enters a room to play.
+You can see the result on my Youtube https://www.youtube.com/@theanomalyBE and Twitch https://www.twitch.tv/theanoma_ly channels.

 ## Acknowledgements